Note from Alice

 Cooking with Oonagh

-Getting Rid of the Anxiety
+Getting Out of the Food Slump

 Advertise with us

 The blahs of wintertime can take hold – and fast.
 There’s evidence to suggest the lack of sunlight in winter disrupts our internal clocks, drops the body’s serotonin levels and may intensify feelings of melancholy.

 It’s important to appreciate that the connection between depression and celiac disease is well established; the condition can be both a symptom and a result of celiac disease.
 But while there is no surefire way to prevent depression, there are strategies to keep the doldrums at bay.